 Sec.
 5. Qualifications of commissioners and removal from office.
 No person shall be appointed to the Board of Commissioners of any Airport Authority who has any financial interest in the establishment or continued existence thereof or who is a member of the governing body or an officer or employee of a municipality, a county, or any other unit of local government,

 “[commissioners] must reside within the territory of the authority”(70 ILCS 5/3.1(d))

 “each commissioner shall reside within the Authority and shall continue to reside therein during his term of office” (70 ILCS 5/3.4)

 We sent the chief legal officer of the Illinois Department of Transportation, Division of Aeronautics, a notice that they should exercise their statutory duty and demand the airport authority hold a hearing where each of the four disqualified commissioners would have to show cause why they should not be removed from office.
 The statutory presumption being that they are removed from office for disqualification.

-In July of 2018, we filed a criminal complaint against the Alderman of Danville, who was also an airport commissioner, because the Public Officer Prohibited Activities Act considers an appointment of a member of the board of a municipality, by the Mayor, to any other position, as a Class 4 felony.
+In July of 2018, a criminal complaint was filed against the Alderman of Danville, who was also an airport commissioner, because the Public Officer Prohibited Activities Act considers an appointment of a member of the board of a municipality, by the Mayor, to any other position, as a Class 4 felony.